Low-Rank Parity-Check Codes Over Finite Commutative Rings: LRPC Codes Over Finite Local Rings

 \subsection{Simulation Results}

-In the simulations, we compare the new bound of Theorem \ref{BoundLocalRing} and the bound given in \cite[Theorem 15]{Renner2020low}.
-So, we use the same parameters as in \cite{Renner2020low}, that is, $\lambda =2$, $k=8$, $n=20$, $m=20$ and $R=\mathbb{Z}_{4}$.
-The simulation results are in Figure \ref {SimulationResult}.
-We observe that the new bound of Theorem \ref {BoundLocalRing} is better than the bound given by Renner et al.(2020).
+The simulations are done over $R=\mathbb{Z}_{8}$ and we use the same parameters as in \cite{Renner2019efficient}, i.e., $\lambda =2$, $k=16$, $n=32$, and $m=30$.
+The simulation results are in Figure \ref{SimulationResult}.
+One can observe that the theoretical bound given in Theorem \ref{BoundProbability1} is a good approximation of the practical decoding failure probability.